George John Dasch: Early life

 George John Dasch was born as Georg Johann Dasch in Speyer in the German Empire.
-He entered a Catholic seminary at the age of 13 to study for the priesthood, but was expelled the following year for unknown reasons.
+He entered a Catholic seminary at the age of 13 to study for the priesthood, but was expelled the next year for unknown reasons.
 Lying about his age, he enlisted in the Imperial German Army and served in Belgium during the final months of World War I.

-In 1923, he entered the United States illegally through the Port of Philadelphia as a stowaway, then stayed in New York City.
-For four years, he drifted among several restaurants, and spent one season at a hotel in Miami Beach.
+In 1923, he entered the United States illegally through the Port of Philadelphia as a stowaway and then stayed in New York City.
+For four years, he drifted working at several restaurants, and spent one season at a hotel in Miami Beach, Florida.
 In 1927, he enlisted as a private in the U.S. Army Air Corps.
 He was assigned to the 5th Composite Group in Honolulu, and served with the 72nd Bombardment Squadron, but after a year he bought himself out and received an honorable discharge.
 He then worked as a waiter in San Francisco, Sacramento, Los Angeles, and back in New York City.
 In 1930, he married Rose Marie Guille, an American citizen.

 Dasch re-enlisted in the U.S. Army in 1936 and was stationed at Fort Ontario in Oswego, New York.
 He served with the 1st Infantry Division, 28th Infantry Regiment, L Company, and married Charlotte Holliday in the parsonage of St. Paul's Lutheran Church in Oswego in March 1936.
 He used the alias George Henry Aldasch to hide his bigamy.

 He and Charlotte lived at the home of her father, Jay Holliday, in Oswego while he served at Fort Ontario.
 They had a son, Howard Elliot Aldasch (October 29, 1937 – October 21, 2013).
-Some time in 1938, Dasch left the Army, abandoned his "wife" and their son, and returned to Germany.
+At some point in 1938, Dasch left the Army, abandoned his "wife" and their son, and returned to Germany.
 Charlotte Aldasch learned his real identity only in 1942, when he turned himself in to the FBI.
 She then sent their son to live anonymously with distant relatives in Madison, New York.
 Dasch's last communication with Charlotte and Howard was via a lawyer and military officer in 1955.
-At that time Dasch was trying to gain entry back into the United States, but it was denied by J. Edgar Hoover, head of the FBI.
+At that time Dasch was trying to gain entry into the U.S. but it was denied by J. Edgar Hoover, head of the FBI.